FollowTheProcess/pymechtest/docs/contributing/guide.md

 # Builds the docs
 nox -s docs

+# Or again, the makefile
+make docs

 # Builds and serves to localhost
 nox -s docs -- serve

+# makefile equivalent
+make autodocs
 ```

 *If you installed with `.[dev]` earlier, you could also just run `mkdocs build --clean` and `mkdocs serve` if you wanted*